chainwayxyz/citrea-docs/developer-documentation/schnorr-secp256r1.md

 This precompile enables a whole new set of applications and use cases, such as:
 - **Hardware \& Biometric Authentication**: Native support of secp256r1 allows smart contracts to directly validate the signatures from secure enclaves and passkey devices, such as Apple's [Secure Enclave](https://support.apple.com/guide/security/secure-enclave-sec59b0b31ff/web), Android's [Keystore](https://developer.android.com/privacy-and-security/keystore), Yubikeys, and WebAuthn authenticators.
 - **Account Abstraction \& Smart Wallets**: Combining features above with account abstraction \& smart wallets, self-custodial platforms can be built much more easily and efficiently, such as [Tanari](https://www.tanari.io/).
 It also improves the security and the UX perspective of applications massively.
-- **Gas-efficient P256 signature verification**: With this precompile, verification on P256 comes down to `3450` gas, which is significantly cheaper than any other existing smart contract verification method.
+- **Gas-efficient signature verification**: With this precompile, secp256r1 signature verification comes down to `3450` gas, which is significantly cheaper than any other existing smart contract verification method.

 ##### Technical Details